In 60 seconds…

 The iconic campaign was led by an even more iconic script:

-"Hi… it’s me, Pattie Gonia, a real life homosexual.
+“Hi… it’s me, Pattie Gonia, a real-life homosexual.
 We are here to invite you to come out… in nature with us!
 This tour has everything: Hiking, community, art, lesbians, lesbians making art!”

 Honestly, check it out.
 It’s so good.

 Despite backlash and hateful comments online (bloody boomers), the brand stuck by the campaign.
-Their statement, as released to Newsweek, said: ‘We recognise the opportunity ou brand has to shape the future of the outdoors and we want that future to be a more accepting and loving place...
+Their statement, as released to Newsweek, said: ‘We recognise the opportunity our brand has to shape the future of the outdoors and we want that future to be a more accepting and loving place...
 We’re partnering with Pattie because we believe the outdoors are for everyone.
 The North Face online community is designed to be a safe, positive and inclusive environment.’

 Now that’s an example of a brand that knows its worth and power, and uses it to be a force for good.
 Slay.

-Case study: TaskHer
+TaskHer

 Ever heard of TaskHer?
 No?
 Well, it’s time to get familiar…

-TaskHer is an online booking tool for female tradesmen, and in their new campaign ‘Trade Places’ they partnered up with Corky’s Painters.
-An LGBTQ+ all-women’s decorating team from London, Corky’s Painters use ‘drag to reclaim past experiences of being overlooked, undervalued and mansplained in their careers.’
+An LGBTQ+ all-women’s decorating team from London, Corky’s Painters uses ‘drag to reclaim past experiences of being overlooked, undervalued and mansplained in their careers.’

 Driven by shocking stats, including the fact that 39% of tradeswomen aren’t taken seriously because of their gender, the campaign challenges stereotypes and raises awareness.
 Things we love to see.